Base Russia struck near Poland not used to funnel weapons: Pentagon Ukraine updates

-The Pentagon has been offering day by day updates on the Russian invasion of Ukraine and Ukraine’s efforts to withstand.
+(WASHINGTON) — The Pentagon has been offering every day updates on the Russian invasion of Ukraine and Ukraine’s efforts to withstand.

-Listed below are highlights of what a senior U.S. protection official instructed reporters on Monday:
+Listed below are highlights of what a senior U.S. protection official informed reporters on Monday:

 Fallout from lethal airstrike close to Polish border

 On Sunday, Russian long-range bombers launched “greater than a pair dozen” cruise missiles at a western Ukrainian coaching facility close to Yavoriv, about 10 miles from the Polish border.
-All the missiles have been launched from Russian airspace, damaging no less than seven buildings, in line with the official.
+The entire missiles have been launched from Russian airspace, damaging at the least seven buildings, in accordance with the official.

-The assault left no less than 35 lifeless and 134 wounded, in line with Ukrainian officers.
+The assault left at the least 35 lifeless and 134 wounded, in accordance with Ukrainian officers.

 Russia additionally hit two airfields in western Ukraine on Friday within the cities of Lutsk and Ivano-Frankovsk.